moay/server-for-symfony-flex/README.md

     php bin/console system:status

-The `system:status` command will print out an overview of the current configuration and the recipe repos.
+This command will print out an overview of the current configuration and the recipe repos.

 #### Recipe repo handling